musevlt/mpdaf/doc/image.rst

 `mpdaf.obj.gauss_image <mpdaf.obj.gauss_image>` creates a new image from a 2D gaussian.

 `mpdaf.obj.moffat_image <mpdaf.obj.moffat_image>` creates a new image from a 2D Moffat function.

-`mpdaf.obj.composite_image <mpdaf.obj.composite_image>` builds composite image from a list of image and colors.

 `mpdaf.obj.mask_image <mpdaf.obj.mask_image>` creates a new image from a table of sky apertures.